-Worldbuilding: The process of creating a fictional world in a novel, usually applicable mostly for fantasy and sci-fi genres.
-This is very complicated, and is the bane of many writers' existences.
+Worldbuilding: The process of creating a fictional world in a novel, usually applicable the most in fantasy and sci-fi genres.
+This is very complicated and the bane of many writers' existences.

 Writer: Someone who is a bit mentally unstable and likes to express it by telling stories through the written word.
 Also known as "author," although author is a little more formal.
 I generally use "author" in reference to published writers only.

 Writing Conference: Where a bunch of writers get together, often with agents and publishers, to attempt to get their crazy out in public and also to improve upon it somewhat.
 Very enjoyable and highly recommended.